harbidel/cu-cat/doc/api.rst

   }
   </style>

-This page lists all available functions and classes of `skrub`.
+This page lists all available functions and classes of `cu_cat`.

-.. currentmodule:: skrub
+.. currentmodule:: cu_cat

 .. raw:: html